Sirocco (1951 film): Plot

 In 1925 Damascus, the native Syrians are fighting a guerrilla war against the French colonial rule of Syria.
-Harry Smith is an American black marketeer, secretly selling weapons to the guerillas.
-As the situation deteriorates, French General LaSalle orders that civilian sympathisers be executed each time his soldiers are killed, but his head of military intelligence, Colonel Feroud, persuades him to simply detain civilians for 48 hours.
-Feroud calls in five of the city's profiteers (including Smith and Balukjiaan) and accuses them of selling food at excessive prices.
+Harry Smith is an American black marketeer secretly selling weapons to the guerrillas.
+As the situation deteriorates, French general LaSalle orders the execution of civilian sympathizers each time that his soldiers are killed, but his head of military intelligence Colonel Feroud persuades him to simply detain civilians for 48 hours.
+Feroud summons five of the city's profiteers (including Smith and Balukjiaan) and accuses them of selling food at excessive prices.
 Smith is the only one who appears to be willing to cooperate.
-After he leaves, they investigate Smith and find he was a hero in the First World War.
+After he leaves, they investigate Smith and find that he was a World War I hero.

-A guerilla-planted bomb goes off in a night club where Smith has been eying Violetta while drinking with his barber friend Nasir.
-Violetta is thrown to the floor.
-Feroud picks her up, but it is Smith who comforts her.
-Violetta leaves with Feroud and returns to his apartment: it becomes clear that they are lovers.
+A guerilla-planted bomb explodes in a nightclub where Smith has been eying Violetta while drinking with his barber friend Nasir.
+Violetta is thrown to the floor, Feroud lifts her up and Smith comforts her.
+Violetta leaves with Feroud and returns to his apartment, as they are lovers.

-Feroud presses for negotiations with rebel leader Emir Hassan.
-LaSalle reluctantly lets him try to arrange a meeting, but refuses to let Feroud make contact directly.
+Feroud demands to negotiate with rebel leader Emir Hassan.
+LaSalle reluctantly allows him to try to arrange a meeting but refuses to permit Feroud to initiate direct contact.
 A young military officer sent in his place is later found with his throat cut.

-Feroud calls in Balukjiaan and accuses him of being a gun-runner.
+Feroud summons Balukjiaan and accuses him of being a gunrunner.
 He protests his innocence and suggests Smith instead.

-To complicate matters, Harry makes a pass at Feroud's unhappy mistress, Violetta, but she rejects him.
-Later, she informs Feroud she wants to leave him, but he hits her and refuses to let her go.
+Harry makes a romantic advance toward Violetta, but she rejects him.
+Later, she informs Feroud that she wants to leave him, but he hits her and refuses to free her.

-Harry discovers that Nasir has given his name to the authorities when pressured, and plans his escape.
-At the same time, Violetta shows up and begs him to take her back to Cairo.
-Needing to flee himself, he agrees to take her along.
+Harry discovers that Nasir has been pressured to provide his name to the authorities, and he plans his escape.
+At the same time, Violetta appears and begs him to return her to Cairo.
+Needing to flee himself, he allows her to accompany him.
 However, a French patrol nearly captures Harry.
-He barely gets away, but has to leave behind his money, and without that, he is soon betrayed to the French.
+He narrowly escapes but has to leave his money, and without it, he is betrayed to the French.

-Facing execution, Harry agrees to help Feroud meet with Hassan.
-Hassan calls the colonel a fool and dismisses his plea for negotiations, but decides to spare his life when Harry and Feroud's aide Major Leon show up offering a £10,000 ransom.
-The officers are allowed to leave; Harry is not so lucky.
-The rebels are angered that he has revealed the location of their headquarters to the French and fear he has sold them out, so they kill him.
+Facing execution, Harry agrees to help Feroud meet with Hassan, who calls the colonel a fool and dismisses his plea for negotiations, he spares his life when Harry and Feroud's aide Major Leon offers a £10,000 ransom.
+The officers are allowed to leave, but Harry is not.
+The rebels are angered that he has revealed the location of their headquarters to the French and fear that he has betrayed them, so they kill him.
 As Feroud and Leon walk back, they notice that the incessant gunfire and explosions have stopped.
-Feroud wonders aloud if he has convinced Hassan to be as big a fool.